Jungwon-Lee/FRDiff/Stable-Diffusion/README.md

-# FRDiff : Feature Reuse for Universal Training-free Acceleration of Diffusion Models
+# FRDiff with Stable Diffusion

+This code is for FRdiff with Stable Diffusion (SDXL).

 ## Requirements
 ```